MuhammedFaaik/FUCO-The-Ai/README.md

-# FUCO-The-Ai
+# FUCO:the password wolrd
-The wonderful AI
+The wondrful AI password genreator .which have over 500 billions passwords